Mendham Township, New Jersey

-Mendham Township is a township in Morris County, in the central portion of northern New Jersey, United States, located more than 30 mi due west of New York City.
+Mendham Township is a township in southwestern Morris County, in the U.S. state of New Jersey, located more than 30 mi due west of New York City.
 As of the 2020 United States census, the township's population was 6,016, an increase of 147 (+2.5%) from the 2010 census count of 5,869, which in turn reflected an increase of 469 (+8.7%) from the 5,400 counted in the 2000 census.

-It is part of the New York metropolitan area, as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+Located on the northern end of the Somerset Hills, Mendham Township is situated in the Raritan Valley region within the New York Metropolitan area.
 The township may be named for Mendham, Suffolk, England, or it may derive from the Native American word mendom (meaning "raspberry") or for an Earl of Mendham.

-The long-established hamlets of Brookside and Ralston are located within the township and both are listed among the National Register of Historic Places.
+The long-established hamlets of Brookside and Ralston are located within Mendham, and both are listed on the National Register of Historic Places.

 Along with Mendham Borough, the Mendhams have been described by The New York Times as "both affluent".
 The township has been one of the highest-income small municipalities in the United States.
 Based on data from the 2012-2016 American Community Survey, NJ.com ranked the township as having the third-highest income in the state, with a median household income of $176,875.
 Based on data from the ACS for 2014–2018, Mendham Township ranked fifth in the state with a median household income of $185,882.
+Per capita income, in comparison, was $131,795 as of the 2020 United States Census.

 In 2010, Forbes.com listed Mendham as 224th in its listing of "America's Most Expensive ZIP Codes", with a median home price of $1,006,491.